chinsingh/notes/docs/001 Computer Science MOC.md

 [Monolithic Architecture]: <Monolithic Architecture> "Monolithic Architecture"
 [Microservices]: Microservices "Microservices"
 [Architecture Pattern]: <Architecture Pattern> "Architecture Pattern"
+[Messaging Pattern]: <Messaging Pattern> "Messaging Pattern"
+[Request-response]: Request-response "Request-response Model"
 [Design Pattern]: <Design Pattern> "Design Pattern"
-[Architecture Style, Architecture Pattern and Design Pattern are just different levels of abstraction]: <Architecture Style, Architecture Pattern and Design Pattern are just different levels of abstraction> "Architecture Style, Architecture Pattern and Design Pattern are just different levels of abstraction"
+[Architecture Style, Architecture Pattern and Design Pattern are just different levels of abstraction]: <Architecture Style%2C Architecture Pattern and Design Pattern are just different levels of abstraction> "Architecture Style, Architecture Pattern and Design Pattern are just different levels of abstraction"
 [DRY]: DRY "DRY"
 [SOLID]: SOLID "SOLID"
 [Inversion of Control (IoC)]: <Inversion of Control (IoC)> "Inversion of Control (IoC)"
-[Do NOT create Dependency(s), especially in a constructor]: <Do NOT create Dependency(s), especially in a constructor> "Do NOT create Dependency(s), especially in a constructor"
+[Do NOT create Dependency(s), especially in a constructor]: <Do NOT create Dependency(s)%2C especially in a constructor> "Do NOT create Dependency(s), especially in a constructor"
 [Law of Demeter or Principle of Least Knowledge]: <Law of Demeter or Principle of Least Knowledge> "Law of Demeter or Principle of Least Knowledge"
 [Don't dig too deep in chain calls]: <Don't dig too deep in chain calls> "Don't dig too deep in chain calls"
 [a principle is just in principle]: <a principle is just in principle> "a principle is just in principle"